-Based on how I feel when I wake up, and my energy levels during the day, I don’t trust the data I’ve been getting from the Oura Ring on most days.
+Based on how I feel when I wake up, and my energy levels during the day, I don’t trust the data I’ve been getting from the Oura Ring on some days.

 While I appreciate that correlation isn’t the same as causation, WHOOP’s ability to correlate behaviors (e.g., alcohol consumption) with sleep performance and recovery makes tweaking those behaviors and trying to improve one’s performance a fun exercise.